Uwe Kleinschmidt and Tom Dorsey announce new The Digital Shop® Talk Radio Series to lead your automotive repair shop to...

 - The increases seem to be so out of this world that you would think “these shops must have special powers or a lot of luck” and “how did they do it?”

 - The time to achieve the results is more than 6 months.

 Many auto repair businesses, which went digital, have achieved awesome results, and are proud of those achievements.
 Moreover, they are now asking themselves “What is next on the journey?”.

 Below are the patterns successful auto repair shops have in common:

-- They know that the shop owner has to own the process going Digital.
+- They know that the shop owner has to own the process of going Digital.

 - Delegating this ownership to a staff member typically slows down the process and in some cases, has made it impossible to get beyond only moderate increases.

 - They know that they have to adjust the process and team culture in the shop to be outstandingly successful.

 - Changing habits is incredibly hard, but being done properly pays off tremendously.
 It is often said that “fix the engine while flying the airplane”, is the best analogy, and I couldn’t agree more.

 - They know that reviewing data regularly creates a culture of accountability.